michaelhawley/Demo/README.md

 https://github.com/michaelhawley/Demo/blob/master/Powerpoint/Sales%20Meeting%20-%20Insights%20Example.pdf
 ![Gif](https://raw.githubusercontent.com/michaelhawley/Demo/master/Powerpoint/Example%20Slide.png)
 I've done a lot of modelling in Excel and a lot of business case slide decks, unfortunately they nearly all contain senstive information or strategy type infomation that can't be shared.

 Instead I've chosen an insights pack delivered to the Sales team of American Airlines post the announcement of Auckland-Dallas.
-The target audience is the Sales team(not the more numbers orientated Network Planning team)
+The target audience is the Sales team with the more numbers orientated Network Planning team not attending.

 While it's not the complete pack, the chosen slides are a good example of the type of packs I make.
 These slides contain no information that isn't freely available from StatsNZ or other sources.

 ## R - COVID19